Nonlinear Dynamics of Wind-Drift Currents at Mid-Latitudes: Discussion

 \section{Discussion}

-The presented Lagrangian analysis provides an explicit solution for the nonlinear governing equations - at leading order - for the wind-driven flows in regions away from the poles (where classical spherical coordinates fails, and the use of rotated spherical coordinates is necessary - see Constantin \& Johnson 2023 and Puntini 2025) and the equatorial band (due to the breakdown of the Ekman flow - see Constantin \& Johnson 2015).
+The presented analysis provides an explicit solution for the nonlinear governing equations---at leading order---for the wind-driven flows in regions away from the poles (where classical spherical coordinates fails, and the use of rotated spherical coordinates is necessary---see \cite{CJ2023} and \cite{mio}) and the equatorial band (due to the breakdown of the Ekman flow---see \cite{CJ2015}).
 The solution is the sum of a mean wind-drift current (the well-known Ekman spiral), a background geostrophic current balancing the pressure gradient, and near-inertial oscillations.
-For every fixed value of $z$, the particle path described \eref{44} represents a trochoid, the only known solution for the $2D$ incompressible Euler equations with free boundary discovered by Gerstner (see e.g. Milne-Thomson 1938, Henry 2008, Constantin \& Strauss 2010 or Abrashkin and Pelinovsky 2022).
-This study extends the solutions of Constantin 2022a, 2022b and Puntini 2025 for the Arctic Ocean, where ice and the Transpolar Drift Current are present, to mid-latitudes regions. \\ Recalling the momentum equations at leading order
+For every fixed value of $z$, the particle path described \eref{44} represents a trochoid, the only known solution for the $2D$ incompressible Euler equations with free boundary discovered by Gerstner (see e.g. \cite{Milne}, \cite{Henry}, \cite{CS} or \cite{AP}).
+This study extends the solutions of \cite{C2022a}, \cite{C2022b} and \cite{mio} for the Arctic Ocean, where ice and the Transpolar Drift Current are present, to mid-latitudes regions. \\ Recalling the momentum equations at leading order

 we can think the solution \eref{44} as a nonlinear ``superposition'' of two terms, namely the Ekman spiral, solution of